SpectraL519/cpp-ap/docs/dev_notes.md

 > ```
 > https://spectral519.github.io/cpp-ap/<version>
 > ```
-> Please keep in mind that the online documentation is available only for versions `>= 2.2.5` - for older versions the documentation has to be built locally.

 The documentation for this project can be generated using Doxygen, styled with a custom [fork](https://github.com/SpectraL519/doxygen-awesome-css/tree/theme-alignment) of the [doxygen-awesome-css](https://github.com/jothepro/doxygen-awesome-css) theme.